Tony363/UI-Venus/docs/experiment1_earl_implementation.md

 ## 10. Conclusion

-The EARL-inspired approach provides a theoretically grounded alternative to direct prompt engineering for autonomous UI navigation.
-By incorporating Theory of Mind reasoning and inverse planning, the system can infer user intent from minimal action sequences while maintaining interpretable belief states.

-Key differentiators:
-- **Theory-driven**: Based on cognitive science principles
+The EARL-inspired implementation serves as a comparative baseline alongside our autonomous UI-Venus prompt stacks.
+By reproducing the paper’s inference-only particle filter, we can measure how Theory-of-Mind-style intent inference fares relative to the goal-directed behaviors already present in our system.

+Key observations we expect to surface from the comparison:
+- **Theory-driven**: EARL offers cognitively grounded reasoning over latent goals.
-- **Belief-based**: Explicit hypothesis tracking
+- **Belief-based**: Explicit hypothesis tracking exposes uncertainty patterns that we can contrast with autonomous prompts.
-- **Adaptive**: Dynamic confidence thresholds
-- **Interpretable**: Clear mental state reasoning

-This approach bridges the gap between instruction-following and full autonomy by modeling what users want based on psychological principles of goal-directed behavior.
+- **Lightweight integration**: Because the baseline stays inference-only, we can swap it in and out of evaluation harnesses without altering the core controller.

+Rather than supplanting our existing flows, EARL adds another experimental datapoint that helps determine when ToM-style inverse planning yields measurable gains over our current autonomous prompting strategies.